 - Statues moves like Will-O-Wisp or Hypnosis can prove to be useful as it allows Drifblim to cripple or potentially some of its usual checks and let you avoid Sucker Punch, but outside of their accuracy issue, a Mono-Attacker Drifblim is walled by Normal types and struggles even more against Dark-types.

-- Giving up Calm Mind and holding a Petaya Berry as an item is also possible as it will free a moveslot and let you using one of the above options instead.
-Although you don't have to set-up manually with Calm Mind anymore, eating the berry requires Drifblim to be at very low health and you'll get only a +1 boost in Special Attack by doing so, sweeping under these conditions might be very difficult.
+- If you're holding a Petaya Berry, giving up Calm Mind is also possible as it will free a moveslot and let you using one of the above options instead.
+Although you don't have to set-up manually with Calm Mind anymore, eating the berry requires Drifblim to be at very low health and you'll get only a +1 boost in Special Attack by doing so, sweeping under these conditions might be difficult.

 - Skuntank being Drifblim's biggest ennemy, Pokemon that can lure it out and either cripple or outright kill it like Gardevoir with Will-O-Wisp, Focus Blast or Destiny Bond or Shiftry with Explosion make good partners.